bhdirect-ebooks/dev-docs/source/process/tools-setting-your-machine-and-software.md

 ### Node.js

 Node.js is a JavaScript run-time environment.
 Essentially, Node.js allows for JavaScript to be used elsewhere besides the browser.
 In epub development, that means JS scripts can read and edit local epub directories.
-Click here to learn more...
+Node works best when downloaded directly from the Node site (download the LTS version):  <https://nodejs.org/en/>

 <hr />